Lissy93/dl-sb-iac/README.txt

 We do not provide support for this codebase.
 It is provided as-is.
 If you need help, please refer to the official docs for the services used.
 We are not accepting feature requests or bug reports (except security issues).

+The difficulty of deploying this project is graded at moderate to hard You'll need a solid understanding of Deno, Supabase, Postgres and Docker

 ================================================================================
 NOTES